rahulbasutkar04/TrainTheTroopSimulation/README.md

 ## Problem Statement

-Troop training simulation is inspired from Clash of Clans games.
+Troop training simulation is inspired by Clash of Clans games.
 As a gaming programmer, you have to create a simulation software using which gamers can train army troops.

 ### Army Troops